HATE AI? You might be missing the point.

 Artists worry about their work being exploited.
 That’s why I’ve taken steps to ensure the Talking Tarot Deck respects copyrights and artistic integrity.
 Here’s how:

 The result?
-Art that’s ethically sound, deeply intentional, and uniquely mine.
+Art that’s ethically sound, deeply intentional, and unique.

 AI doesn’t replace artists; but it can amplify their creativity.

 AI doesn’t replace the human touch.
 The Talking Tarot is proof of that.
 It’s a blend of tradition and technology, creativity and innovation.
-Using AI required as much—if not more—effort than traditional methods.
+Using AI required as much—if not more—effort than the traditional methods I used with the Lightworker’s Deck and the Star Kissed Tarot deck.
 Because true artistry isn’t about the tool; it’s about the soul behind the work.

-So no, AI isn’t the enemy of art.
-It’s a tool.
-A powerful one.
-But it demands care, respect, and creativity.
+AI demands care, respect, and creativity.
 When wielded responsibly, it doesn’t replace the artist—it amplifies them.
 That’s because an artist who uses AI can do things they can’t without it.
-Here’s the truth about art and AI: Art is sacred.
+Here’s my truth about art and AI: Art is sacred.
 It’s human.
 And no matter how advanced AI gets, it will never match the soul of a creator who pours their being into the work.
 We are here to remind the world that the artist’s touch is, and always will be, irreplaceable.

 Sincerely,